gemfire/gemfire-examples/quickstart/inline-caching/README.md

 ### CacheLoader
 GemFire's CacheLoader is used to fetch data from external systems and load it into the GemFire cache.
-Our CacheLoader implementation also uses JOOQ for connecting to Postgres and Java system properties to retrieve Postgres' user name and password.
+Our CacheLoader implementation also uses JOOQ for connecting to Postgres and Java system properties to retrieve Postgres' username and password.

 ### Create a region with an AsyncEventListener and a CacheLoader